Robbie Keane: Return from loan

 At the start of the 2013 season, in the absence of Donovan, Keane was promoted to captain by head coach Bruce Arena.
-On opening day, he had a part in each goal as Galaxy beat Chicago Fire 4–0 at home, assisting a hat-trick for Mike Magee before himself finding the net in added time.
+On opening day, he had a part in each goal as Galaxy beat the Chicago Fire 4–0 at home, assisting a hat-trick for Mike Magee before himself finding the net in added time.
 On 26 May, he scored his first MLS hat-trick in a 4–0 rout of Seattle, and he recorded another on 27 August in a 4–2 comeback win over Salt Lake, putting him on 10 goals for the season; he was the league's Player of the Month in August.

 Keane scored twice in a 5–0 win over Chivas on 6 October, the first and last goals of the victory.
 For the second consecutive season, he made the MLS Best XI, as recognition for his 16 goals and 11 assists, statistics which put him fourth and third on the respective top scorer lists.

 On 6 March 2014, Keane signed a new multi-year contract extension with LA Galaxy.
 For the third season in a row he reached double figures in goals, scoring his tenth on 20 July in a 2–1 loss at Sporting KC.
 Keane scored his 50th MLS regular-season goal on 28 September, chipping New York Red Bulls goalkeeper Luis Robles to open a 4–0 victory.